sriosq/Road_to_SC_QSM/README.md

 The susceptibility distribution phantom (sus_dist.nii.gz) can be used for simulating GRE data acquisition.
 In the first iteration of the code it is using the following equation:

 $$ \text{protonDensity} \cdot \sin(\text{FA}) \cdot \exp\left(-\frac{TE}{T2^*} - \text{sign} \cdot i \cdot \gamma \cdot \delta B_0 \cdot TE\right) $$

+From this equation $$\delta B_0$$ is the convolution of the dipole kernel with the susceptibility distribution created earlier.

 Explain about the susceptibility distribution creation > Acquisition simulation > Importance and applications